Responses to the COVID-19 pandemic in June 2020: 22 June

 New Zealand Prime Minister Jacinda Ardern has announced that the New Zealand Government would be requiring people to test negative for COVID-19 before leaving quarantine.
 The Government also extended the ban on cruise ships beyond 30 June.
 While cargo ships and fishing vessels will be allowed to dock, any ship crew arriving in New Zealand would need to spend 14 days in quarantine if they had not been on the vessel for 28 days prior to docking.

 Mayor of Seoul Park Won-soon announced that city authorities would impose stricter measures if the number of new daily infections did not fall below thirty in the coming days.
 This comes as South Korean officials stated that the country was experiencing a second wave of infections.

 23 June

 Health officials in Beijing announced that the city's daily testing capacity will be increased to over 300,000 after a number of cases linked to a wholesale market were reported.

-The manager of Tokyo Disneyland revealed that the park will reopen on July 1.
+The manager of Tokyo Disneyland revealed that the park will reopen on 1 July.

-In South Korea, officials in the city of Daegu announced they would taking legal action against the Shincheonji Church of Jesus, claiming that the church contributed significantly to the spread of COVID-19 in the city and failed to implement restrictions when instructed by authorities.
+In South Korea, officials in the city of Daegu announced they would be taking legal action against the Shincheonji Church of Jesus, claiming that the church contributed significantly to the spread of COVID-19 in the city and failed to implement restrictions when instructed by authorities.